JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 - *runbench*: Calls the function.
 - *test*: Define the test codes that the script should perform.
 - *Mode*: Switch between drivers and shader compilers.
+X-Plane 12 forces the vulkan API.
-"llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Vulkan mode and Mesa drivers only**
+"llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Mesa drivers only**
-"amdvlk" forces usage of the AMDVLK Vulkan driver. **Vulkan mode only**
+"amdvlk" forces usage of the AMDVLK Vulkan driver. **This driver is not officially supported by X-Plane 12**

 &nbsp;

-Sequential benchmark runs can be set up by simply calling the function multiple times with the appropiate parameters (such as in the example configuration).
+Sequential benchmark runs can be set up by simply setting the *benchmarks* variable to a sequence of integers (such as in the example configuration).
+Optionally, each of these can be repeated a number of times to account for statistical variance.

 &nbsp;